bioinfoUQAM/mirLibSpark/README.md

 cp ../input_samples/100.txt ../input
 ```

 Step 2: verify mirLibSpark program parameters in `stdout`.
 ```
 spark-submit mirLibPipeline.py --dummy
 ```

 Step 3: execute mirLibSpark program from `src` folder.
-Modify the parameters if needed.
+ Modify the parameters as needed.
+See the parameter options with `--help`.
 Note that the run takes minutes to a few hours, depending on the number of cores and the hardwares.
 ```
 spark-submit mirLibPipeline.py